Mirror symmetry breakdown in the Kardar-Parisi-Zhang universality class: Acknowledgements

 \section{Acknowledgements}

 We are very grateful to J. Krug, B. Meerson, V. Pasquier and V. Popkov for encouragement and useful comments.
-JS gratefully acknowledges the hospitality of the Racah Institute of Physics, Hebrew University of Jerusalem, where the inspiration for this paper came from lively discussions with B. Mersoon.
+We thank anonymous referees for useful suggestions.
+JS gratefully acknowledges the hospitality of the Racah Institute of Physics, Hebrew University of Jerusalem, where the inspiration for this paper came from lively discussions with B. Meerson.
 Simulations have been performed using the HPC cluster Cheops of the University of Cologne.
-The work of JS has been supported by the DFG (German Research Foundation) – project number 163436311 – SFB 910.